 Before a product is stocked on our digital shelves or delivered to one of our authorized retail stores, it has to pass through multiple checkpoints.
-The soil the cannabis was grown in must be tested, a lab ensures the cannabis is free from unapproved pesticides, and the packaging must be checked to make sure it accurately reflects what’s inside — plus a whole lot more.
+The soil the cannabis was grown in may be tested, a lab ensures the cannabis is free from unapproved pesticides, and the packaging must be checked to make sure it accurately reflects what’s inside — plus a whole lot more.

 When you purchase legal cannabis, you’re getting tested, high-quality cannabis products.
 Here are the top five things you should know.

 1. The Amount of THC and CBD on the Label Is Accurate

 Every cannabis product the OCS receives must come with a certificate of analysis (COA), which is a report by a third-party lab that tests the product to determine the amount of THC and CBD it contains, and many other data points.
 The Licensed Producer uses that information to create the packaging, which is double-checked by our quality assurance department to ensure that what you see on the label is what you get in the product inside.

 You should be extra careful when consuming legal edibles, even if it is not your first time.
 There is a misconception that edibles on the illegal market are much more potent than those available legally, as reports have shown packaging on the illegal market claiming as much as 500 mg of THC.
 Even though current regulations on the legal market allow for no more than 10 mg of THC per package, the bottom line when trying legal edibles is always start low and go slow, as 10 mg of THC may produce more intense effects than expected.